-Following on from his global best-seller Influence, Professor Cialdini's latest book offers revelatory new insights into the art of winning people over: it isn’t just what we say or how we say it that counts, but also what goes on in the moments before we speak.
+Following on from his global bestseller Influence, Professor Cialdini's latest book offers revelatory new insights into the art of winning people over: it isn’t just what we say or how we say it that counts, but also what goes on in the moments before we speak.
 Interesting.
-Definitely worth a read.
+Worth a read.

 4. Yes!
 50 Secrets from the Science of Persuasion by Noah J. Goldstein